 ARTICLE 26.
-The International Bureau at The Facilities Hague is authorized to put its offices and its staff placed at the at the disposal of the Signatory Powers, for the special performance of the duties of any special tribunal tribunals. of arbitration.
-The jurisdiction of the permanent Jurisdiction court may be extended under conditions prescribed of court may be extended under conditions prescribed by its rules, to controversies existing between non-Signatory Powers, or between Signatory Powers and non-Signatory Powers, if the parties agree to submit to its jurisdiction.
+The International Bureau at The Facilities Hague is authorized to put its offices and its staff placed at the at the disposal of the Signatory Powers, for the special performance of the duties of any special tribunal ^{tribunals.} of arbitration.
+The jurisdiction of the permanent Jurisdiction court may be extended under conditions prescribed of court may by its rules, to controversies existing between non-Signatory Powers, or between Signatory Powers and non-Signatory Powers, if the parties agree to submit to its jurisdiction.